 Money purchase annual allowance (MPAA)

 The money purchase annual allowance (MPAA) is a limit on how much money you can save into your defined contribution pension tax-free, after you’ve started drawing an income from your pension.
-Currently, the MPAA is set at £4,000.
+Currently, the MPAA for 2023/24 is set at £10,000.
 The MPAA only applies when you’re drawing the taxable part of your pension.
-You will be charged income tax if you make any contributions over this limit.
+You’ll be charged income tax if you make any contributions over this limit.

 A person, people, trust, charity, or society that you nominate to receive your pension savings when you die.